Front view of Gardener Staines recycling area with greenery and bins

 To support reuse, we stage curated drop-offs at charity partners and coordinate collection runs so that gently used planters, tools and furniture find a second life.
 These collaborations reduce waste and create local social value — turning garden clearances into opportunities for community benefit.

-Electric low-emission van used for garden waste collectionsLow-carbon vans and fleet strategy Gardener Staines is rolling out a fleet modernisation plan featuring low-emission and electric vans, hybrids and efficient routing software to lower our carbon footprint.
+A close-up view of a person's hand using a pair of orange-handled pruning shears to trim green foliage in a well-maintained garden.
+The garden features lush, dense grass in the foreground and a variety of plants and shrubs with different textures and shades of green.
+In the background, there are taller trees and a slightly blurred natural environment, suggesting a spacious outdoor area in Staines or the surrounding area.
+The lighting indicates a bright, sunny day, highlighting the healthy, vibrant plant growth.
+This scene reflects professional gardening activities, such as pruning and maintenance, carried out by Gardener Staines, supporting sustainable garden care practices within a landscaped outdoor space near the postcode TW18 or TW19.Low-carbon vans and fleet strategy Gardener Staines is rolling out a fleet modernisation plan featuring low-emission and electric vans, hybrids and efficient routing software to lower our carbon footprint.
 Where full electrification is not yet viable, we deploy plug-in hybrids and low-emission alternatives to cut NOx and CO2.
 The fleet is supported by route optimisation that reduces idle time and fuel consumption across jobs.

 We encourage responsible on-site practices such as leaving woody debris for habitat where appropriate, chipping for mulch, and segregating contaminated soil for remediation rather than landfill.
 Small behavioural changes by crews and clients — like separating clean wood from treated timber — make major differences in a project's environmental outcome.